Your weekend planner: Events in and around Fauquier

 Live Music at Northside29: 6 p.m.
 5037 Lee Highway, Warrenton.
 Visit www.northside29.com.
 Contact: 540-347-3704.

-Randoll Rivers and The Rivers Edge Band: 7 p.m., 300 E. Main St., Remington.
+Just Wingin It Bluegrass: 7 p.m., 300 E. Main St., Remington.
 Flatbeds and Tailfins presents bluegrass show.
 Doors open at 6 p.m.
-General admission seating is $20 in advance. $25 at the door.
+General admission seating is $15 in advance. $20 at the door.
 Kids under 5 free.
 No refunds, rainchecks available.
 Visit flatbedsandtailfins.com.
 Contact: 540-422-2507.

-Twilight Polo – Star Wars Night: 6 p.m., 5089 Old Tavern Road, The Plains.
+Twilight Polo –Jungle Night: 6 p.m., 5089 Old Tavern Road, The Plains.
 Three fast-paced polo matches, halftime games for children, food and wine.
 Gates open at 5:30 p.m.
 Car passes are $30 at the gate or $25 online (each car pass covers entry for all the occupants of the vehicle).
 Tickets can be purchased at www.greatmeadow.org/twilight-polo-tickets.
 Contact: 540-253-5000.

 Crossthreaded: 7 p.m., Live music at Orlean Market, 6855 Leeds Manor Road, Marshall.
 Local Hume band plays bluegrass, country and oldies.
 RSVP for dinner.
 Contact: 540-364-2774.